cjordanOU/Resolution-Holdings/README.md

 -Make sure $dbLocation is set to the proper database location in the file "Includes/dbConfig.php" (For running locally with XAMPP, keep the default location specified)

--Set $dbUsername and $dbPassword to the password used on your db
+-Set $dbUsername and $dbPassword to the password used on your database